diagrid-labs/dapr-cloudflare-queues/README.md

     Current Deployment ID: <DEPLOYMENT_ID>
     ```

-5. Start a tail to read the log of the consumer worker:
+6. Start tailing the log of the consumer worker:

     `wrangler tail`